ccpintoiu/data-journey/.journey/tutorial.neos.md

 We can use Gemini Code Assist:

 1. Open Gemini Code Assist <img style="vertical-align:middle" src="https://www.gstatic.com/images/branding/productlogos/gemini/v4/web-24dp/logo_gemini_color_1x_web_24dp.png" width="8px" height="8px"> on the left hand side.
+2. Select the `main.py` file in the Explorer.
-2. Insert ``Please explain what main.py file do?`` into the Gemini prompt.
+3. Insert ``Please explain what main.py file do?`` into the Gemini prompt.

 Make sure to replace the required variables in `config.py` so you can access them safely in `main.py`.

-Open `~/data-journey/ETL/CloudRun/config.py` <walkthrough-editor-open-file filePath="~/data-journey/ETL/CloudRun/config.py">by clicking here</walkthrough-editor-open-file> and add your own variables.
+Open `~/data-journey/ETL/CloudRun/config.py` <walkthrough-editor-open-file filePath="/home/admin_/data-journey/ETL/CloudRun/config.py">by clicking here</walkthrough-editor-open-file> and add your own variables.

 Once the code is completed build the container from `./ETL/Cloud Run` into a new [Container Repository](https://cloud.google.com/artifact-registry/docs/overview) named `data-processing-service`.